 Of course, reaching the summit meant we were only halfway, but our descent via the Snowdon Ranger track was mercifully a little easier on the joints than our way up.

 We’re very proud to have summited Snowdon in aid of Dorset Mind, with many Redwebbers overcoming challenges of their own along the way.
-Best of all, we smashed our fundraising target and have raised over £2,000 to fund local mental health services.
-If you’d like to donate to our cause, please stop by our JustGiving page.
+Best of all, we smashed our fundraising target and have raised £2,400 to fund local mental health services.

 Well done, everyone!